tjguk/wmi/wmi/trunk/docs/index.rst

 http://starship.python.net/crew/mhammond/win32/Downloads.html
 Specifically, builds 154/155 fixed a problem which affected the WMI moniker construction.
 You can still work without this fix, but some more complex monikers will fail.
+(The current build is 214 so you're probably ok unless you have some very stringent backwards-compatible requirement).

 makepy
 ~~~~~~